kiegroup/kie-wb-distributions/kie-eap-integration/README.md

 =======================

 To deploy the resulting artifacts to a JBoss EAP installation, please follow the steps:

 1.- Unzip <code>kie-eap-integration-X.Y.Z-SNAPSHOT-eap-bpms-static-modules.zip</code> or <code>kie-eap-integration-X.Y.Z-SNAPSHOT-eap-brms-static-modules.zip</code> into $JBOSS_HOME.

 2.- Copy a generated skinny war (for example <code>kie-eap-integration-X.Y.Z-SNAPSHOT-org.kie.kie-wb-webapp-eap-modules.war</code>) into $JBOSS_HOME/standalone/deployments

 3.- Run JBoss EAP

-*IMPORTANT NOTE: Please, use a clean JBoss EAP installation for deployment.
+**IMPORTANT NOTE**: Please, use a clean JBoss EAP installation for deployment.